-With the entry of Office 2010 the splash screens got a makeover and they were no longer the functionless graphics that merely signified how slow or fast your computer was.
+With the entry of Office 2010 the splash screens got a makeover, and they were no longer the functionless graphics that merely signified how slow or fast your computer was.

 They got some fancy animations, the close and minimize buttons which I’m just realizing I’ve never used and some loading information.
 Regardless, I’ve yet to find any practical use for the splash screen and prefer to get right to work by skipping over it along with the new start screen introduced in Office 2013.

 Unfortunately, the splash screen cannot be disabled in all Office Programs but just in the three most popular ones: Word, PowerPoint and Excel.
-This will however work with any version of Office from 2003 and above.
+This will however work with any version of Office from 2003 and later.
 Here’s how to disable them.

 Disable Office Splash Screen using Switches

 The splash screens are disabled by using command line switches which I realize may not be ideal for most users.
 The switches are: